imarchis/angular-hook-orm/README.md

 angular-hook-orm
 =====================
+A client-side ORM system with a built-in Persistence Manager for Angular.
-An Angular ORM wrapper that allows you to use Angular factories as entities, and provides a way to dynamically define "hooks" between them.
+It allows you to use Angular factories as entities, and provides a way to dynamically define "hooks" between them.

 ## Table of contents: